-All Others Close doors - do not lock - and evacuate the buildings as above assistant headteacher.
-Line up sensibly and quietly and await instructions.
+All Others Close doors - do not lock - and evacuate the buildings as above sensibly and quietly and await instructions.

 Assemble at the Assembly Area Everyone must enter the Assembly Area notified to SLT who will notify Fire Control Coordinator.
-Stay with your group and await instructions

-Pupils Go immediately to your Assembly Point and report to class teacher and
+Pupils Go immediately to your Assembly Point and report to Class Teacher.
+Line up